informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 <a name="ERMrest.FacetColumn+hideNullChoice"></a>

 #### facetColumn.hideNullChoice : <code>Boolean</code>
-Whether client should hide the null choice
+Whether client should hide the null choice.
-This will return false if:
+This will return `true` if facet doesn't have null filter and any of the following:
-- hide_null_choice is not defined as `true` in the annotation.
+- hide_null_choice:true is in the facet definition.
-- none of the other facets have `null` filter. and any of the following:
+- facet has path and any of the other facets with path have `null` filter.
-- facet has no path (scalar column of main entity)
+- facet source has a path that has a length of two or more and is not pure and binary association.
-- all outbound path.
-- single inbound path.
-- association table?
+Otherwise it will return false
+NOTE it will return false if facet has null filter.

 **Kind**: instance property of [<code>FacetColumn</code>](#ERMrest.FacetColumn)
 <a name="ERMrest.FacetColumn+hideNotNullChoice"></a>